UofT-DSI/onboarding/onboarding_documents/participant_guidelines.md

 -   A result for the learning module indicating whether you have successfully completed the module

--   In cases where a participant does not successfully complete a module, an indication of why you did not pass the module (Example: As a result of failing X assignment, you have not achieved X learning outcome and therefore you have not successfully completed the learning module)
+-   In cases where a participant does not successfully complete a module, an indication of why you did not pass the module (Example: As a result of failing X assignment, you have not successfully completed the learning module)

 ## Microcredential Completion